apache/iceberg/site/docs/how-to-release.md

 Create a PR in the `iceberg` repo to make revapi run on the new release.
 For an example see [this PR](https://github.com/apache/iceberg/pull/6275).

-#### Update github issue template
+#### Update GitHub

-Create a PR in the `iceberg` repo to add the new version to the github issue template.
+- Create a PR in the `iceberg` repo to add the new version to the github issue template.
 For an example see [this PR](https://github.com/apache/iceberg/pull/6287).
+- Draft [a new release to update Github](https://github.com/apache/iceberg/releases/new) to show the latest release.
+A changelog can be generated automatically using Github.

 ### Documentation Release